mrdoob/three.js/threejs/lessons/threejs-lights.md

 ## `HemisphereLight`

-Let's switch the code the a `HemisphereLight`.
-A `HemisphereLight` takes a sky color and a ground color and just multplies the material's color between those 2 colors.
-The sky color if the surface of the object is pointing up and the ground color if the surface of the object is pointing down.
+Let's switch the code to a `HemisphereLight`.
+A `HemisphereLight` takes a sky color and a ground color and just multplies the material's color between those 2 colors—the sky color if the surface of the object is pointing up and the ground color if the surface of the object is pointing down.